nesfit/fitcrack/README.md

 ### SELINUX
 The following tutorial assumes **SELINUX** in permissive or disabled mode.
-If you wish to use SELINUX endorcing mode on Fitcrack server machine, you have to configure policies to allow apache access to project directory and others.
+If you wish to use SELINUX enforcing mode on Fitcrack server machine, you have to configure policies to allow apache access to project directory and others.

 ### Install prerequisities